 “What is a tradition?
 Webster defines it as: an inherited, established, or customary pattern of thought, action, or behavior (such as a religious practice or a social custom)

 How many traditions do we read our Messiah keeping?
-Several, and I will name a few as we move along in the Series, but what happens when we begin to use the traditions as a tool for control or even truth.
+Several, but what happens when we begin to use the traditions as a tool for control or even truth.
 Are we just doing what Isaiah warned of, as in Honoring Him with our mouths when our hearts are far away?
 My point is, when we define Elul or 40 days of introspection with only what our brother Judah has taught us by their traditions, we may lack any means of making Judah jealous.
 We must continue to exalt Yeshua.

 “I ask then, did they stumble so as to fall beyond recovery?
 Certainly not!
 However, because of their trespass, salvation has come to the Gentiles to make Israel jealous.”
 (Romans 11:11).